vittorioPiotti/PathGraph-JavaFX/README.md

       import com.vittoriopiotti.pathgraph.callbacks.*;
       ```

-3. Call setter methods to apply new callbacks passing callback objects:
+2. Call setter methods to apply new callbacks passing callback objects:

      [`Set All Callbacks`](#), [`Set Context Menu Callback`](#), [`Set Edge Callback`](#), [`Set Node Callback`](#), [`Set Background Callback`](#), [`Set Zoom Callback`](#), [`Set Adjust Position Callback`](#)

+_During the interactions on graph it's suggested the use of a `ContextMenu` with custom `MenuItem` or `Button` to perform the actions_

 <details>